threefoldfoundation/www_threefold_farming/content/page/token/token.md

 header_title: What is ThreeFold Token?
 header_image: ./token_header.png
 header_altImg: token_header
 header_excerpt: The currency of the peer-to-peer Internet, the ThreeFold Grid.
-Current value of TFT on ThreeFold Grid = $0.10
 button: Get TFT
 link: /info/threefold#/how_to_buy_and_sell # https://app.liquid.com/quick-exchange/
 featuresMain3: token_features